myelnet/js-dcdn/docs/_docs/pop/cli.md

 ## `ping <peer-id or miner-id>`

-Running `ping` alone will get results from the local running pop node.
-You can ping any peer to verify connectivity, measure latency or check the node version.
+Running `ping` alone will get results from the local running pop node, such as which peers your local node is connected to.
+You can ping any peer to verify connectivity, measure latency or check the node version you are running.

 ## `put <path>`

 Put a file into a work DAG.
 The DAG is a key-value map in which keys are the name of the file.
 Files are chunked into a UnixFS DAG with raw nodes and blake2 hashing function.
 It is also possible to use the path to a directory however all files will be flattened into the key-value map.

 > `put` can be called multiple times to add more content into a DAG until it is committed.

 ## `commit`

 Commit a workdag for caching.
-The command fails if there is not content in the workdag so use `put` first to add content.
+The command fails if there is currently no content in the work DAG so use `put` first to add content.
+The command will print the resulting root CID.

+## `import`

+Import a [CAR](https://ipld.io/specs/transport/car/) file for caching.
 The command will print the resulting root CID.

 ## `list`